Physically Active Students Get Better Grades

 OK, now for the bad news.
 Only about one in four Purdue students regularly takes advantage of the recreational sports facility.
 Another third-to-half of students occasionally comes to the center, but not often enough to get the full benefit.
 Probably some students are active in other places.
 But most just don't get enough exercise.

-Purdue's Division of Student Affairs does assessment on its programs, and on learning outcomes in general.
+Purdue's Division of Student Affairs does assessment on its programs, on the effects of co-curricular activities on student success, and on academic outcomes in general.
 Contact Andy Zehner at email@example.com or 46743 to find out more.